youningcumich/SI507-HW6/README.md

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

+I figured out what to do by looking at how to display "Go Blue" when you try to copy University of Michigan.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**

 ```js